Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_bulk.md

 ## Before you start

 - Perform mapping of RNA-seq reads to the reference genome and generate bam files by software such as [STAR](https://github.com/alexdobin/STAR) and [HISAT2](https://daehwankimlab.github.io/hisat2/).
+  - You can download test RNA-seq bam files with their index (two replicates for reference and alternative groups) mapped by STAR on the mouse genome from [here](https://zenodo.org/records/14976391).
 - Download a gene annotataion file of your interest in GTF format.

 Here is an example code for downloading a mouse gene annotation file (Ensembl 102):